glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Engine-Modelling.md

 Flow from chamber to chamber is dictated by the mach number, as introduced as `mach_number` in the total temperature function.
 A mach number less than 1.0 indicates subsonic flow, and a mach number equal to 1.0 indicates choked flow, or sonic flow.
 For purposes of IICE design, mach numbers greater than 1.0 indicated supersonic flow and will not be used.
-Clamping between 0.0 and 1.0 can be applied to the mach number calculation:
+A clamp between 0.0 and 1.0 can be applied to the mach number calculation:

 ```
 double